 1. Getting there & on arrival:

-- We will be offering an optional early arrival ticket again this year.
-We’ll be allowing people to come on site on Friday March 10th between 12 noon and 7pm.
+We offer an optional early arrival ticket again this year.
+We’ll be allowing people to come on site on Friday March 9th between 12 noon and 7pm.
 This will give you a chance to set up camp and be ready for the festival on Saturday.
 We won’t be programming the main stage but we’ll open the Bedouin Club bar for a pre-festival dance with some bands and DJs to kick things off.
 See the ticketing page for details.

-- For a range of reasons (space, vibe, environment) we’d love people to carpool as much as possible.
+For a range of reasons (space, vibe, environment) we’d love people to carpool as much as possible.
 We don’t want to turn the space into a car park, so try and work together.
 Road trips are more fun with full cars anyway.
-Head here to seek or offer a lift.

 2. Site Rules: